We have spaces - if you would like to look around, please contact us on 01525 210328 - we would love to meet you.

 The school’s safeguarding and online safety policy can be found here:

-If you need to report a concern outside of school hours, contact the Access and Referral Hub on 0300 300 8585.
+If you need to report a concern outside of school hours, contact the Integrated Front Door (IFD) on 0300 300 8585.

 All calls are treated in confidence and you need not give your details.
 You can also contact the NSPCC Helpline by calling 0808 800 5000, emailing help@NSPCC.org.uk or completing our report abuse online form.
 If you think a child is in immediate danger, please call the police immediately on 999.